Munich University of Applied Sciences: Organisation

-Faculty 13 is a special feature of Munich University of Applied Sciences: it offers general science electives, of which all students have to take a certain number during the course of their studies, and has only two degree programmes of its own (B.A.
+Faculty 13 is a special feature of the Munich University of Applied Sciences: it offers general science electives, of which all students have to take a certain number during the course of their studies, and has only two degree programmes of its own (B.A.
 International Project Management and M.A.
 Intercultural Communication and Cooperation).

 University ranking

 In a joint ranking by Wirtschaftswoche and Universum in 2020, Munich University of Applied Sciences was ranked first three times, second twice and third once in six subjects for which the universities of applied sciences were assessed, making it the best of all German universities of applied sciences.

-In the international university ranking U-Multirank, Munich University of Applied Sciences achieved the top score six times in 2021.
-Since July 2011, Munich University of Applied Sciences has been one of the top 3 EXIST start-up universities in Germany and thus has access to millions in funding to support student start-ups.
+In the international university ranking U-Multirank, the Munich University of Applied Sciences achieved the top score six times in 2021.
+Since July 2011, the Munich University of Applied Sciences has been one of the top three EXIST start-up universities in Germany and thus has access to millions in funding to support student start-ups.
 Start-up support is provided jointly with the affiliated institute ‘Strascheg Center for Entrepreneurship’.

-Munich University of Applied Sciences and its Strascheg Centre for Entrepreneurship (SCE) regularly occupy top positions in the Gründungsradar study.
+The Munich University of Applied Sciences and its Strascheg Centre for Entrepreneurship (SCE) regularly occupy top positions in the Gründungsradar study.
 The ranking shows at which universities start-up support is particularly well established.
 In the ‘large universities’ category (over 15,000 students), HM achieved first place in 2012, 2016 and 2022.
 In 2022, it had the highest score across all categories (large, medium-sized and smaller universities).